rsmbl/Resemble.js/README.md

 npm run test
 ```

+There are also some in-browser tests.
+To run these install and run a http-server such as [http-server](https://github.com/indexzero/http-server) from the root of the project.
+Then in the browser, navigate to `localhost:8080/chai-tests/test.html`, open up the developer console to see the results.

 #### Dockerfile

 For convenience I've added a simple Dockerfile to run the NodeJS tests in an Ubuntu container